 Black Friday is rapidly becoming the most expected day of November every year.

->

-> First of all we must understand the starting point of one of the most famous events of the year.
+First of all, we must understand the starting point of one of the most famous events of the year.
 While many shop on Black Friday, few consumers know the story behind the famous day.

->

-> The first recorded use of the term “Black Friday” was applied not to holiday shopping but to financial crisis.
+The first recorded use of the term “Black Friday” was applied not to holiday shopping but to the financial crisis.

->

-> It is amazing to see the turn of events.
-What was a financial crash of the gold market in US in the 1869 is now an opportunity of increasing sales for companies all over the world.
+It is amazing to see the turn of events.
+What was a financial crash of the gold market in the US in 1869 is now an opportunity of increasing sales for companies all over the world.

->

-> Since 1952, the fourth Thursday of November has been regarded as the beginning of the Christmas shopping season.
+Since 1952, the fourth Thursday of November has been regarded as the beginning of the Christmas shopping season.
 The day Black Friday day follows the famous Thanksgiving Day.

 Retailers open very early and offer promotional sales, thus increasing their cash flow and getting storage spaces for the Christmas holiday.